-UVP, Light Work, and the Everson Museum of art are pleased to present a collaborative exhibition of new and past works by multimedia artist Saya Woolfalk created during her Light Work 2015 artist residency.
+Light Work UVP and the Everson Museum of Art are pleased to present a collaborative exhibition of new and past works by multimedia artist Saya Woolfalk created for Light Work UVP.

 Woolfalk’s exhibition will be the closing exhibition of UVP 2015-16: We Were Never Human, a year-long exploration of the changing idea of what it means to be human.